In the great debate of beef cuts, we often find ourselves stuck between tri-tip steak and sirloin.

 The Tri-Tip is a triangular muscle at the bottom of the sirloin, while Sirloin is more commonly cut from the back part of the cow.

-Both cuts are known for their tender texture and rich flavor.
+Both cuts are known for their tender texture and rich flavor - for a side-by-side comparison of similar steak cuts, see club vs ribeye comparison for texture.

 Cut and Location

-Cut and Location are crucial factors that affect the taste and texture of steaks.
+Cut and Location are important factors that affect the taste and texture of steaks.

 Tri-Tip Steak is cut from the bottom sirloin, while Sirloin Steak is obtained from the rear part of the cow.